kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Forecasting and Demand Planning

-Many business decisions depend on timing.
+Many business decisions depend on timing
-Forecasts inform planning.
+Forecasts inform planning
 Uncertainty shapes action

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.